TimurAkhtemov/LegalChatbot/README.md

-Legal Q&A Chatbot
+# NJ Legal Q&A Chatbot

-Project Overview
+## Project Overview

-The Legal Q&A Chatbot is designed to retrieve and analyze New Jersey state statutes using a Retrieval-Augmented Generation (RAG) approach.
-It processes legal texts, indexes them in a ChromaDB vector database, and uses a large language model (LLM) (Mistral-7B) to generate responses based on user queries.
+The NJ Legal Q&A Chatbot is designed to retrieve and analyze New Jersey state statutes using a Retrieval-Augmented Generation (RAG) approach.
+It processes legal texts, indexes them in a ChromaDB vector database, and uses Google's Gemini models to generate accurate, grounded responses based on user queries.

-Features
+## Features

-- Statute Processing: Parses raw legal text and converts it into structured JSON format.
+- **Statute Processing**: Parses raw legal text and converts it into structured JSON format for indexing
-- Vector Indexing: Stores legal texts as embeddings in ChromaDB for efficient retrieval.
+- **Vector Indexing**: Stores legal texts as embeddings in ChromaDB using Gemini embeddings for efficient retrieval
-- Query Retrieval: Allows users to search statutes based on natural language queries.
+- **Interactive Web Interface**: Streamlit-based UI that allows users to ask legal questions
-- LLM Integration: Uses Mistral-7B for generating answers based on retrieved statutes.
+- **RAG Implementation**: Uses ChromaDB for retrieval and Gemini 1.5 Flash for generating answers
-- Filtering & Preprocessing: Removes duplicate statutes and excludes sections with no meaningful content.
+- **Custom Embedding**: Uses Google's Gemini embedding model for semantic search
+- **Fine-tuned Model**: Includes a fine-tuned Qwen 2.5 1.5B model for specialized legal reasoning

-Installation
+## Installation

-Prerequisites
+### Prerequisites
 - Python 3.8+
 - Virtual environment (recommended)
-- Required dependencies in requirements.txt
+- Google API key for Gemini access

-Setup Instructions
+### Setup Instructions

 1. Clone the repository:
 ```bash